Micaela Szykman Gunther

 Research

 I am generally interested in the behavior of social mammals, with special interest in social carnivores.
-Since starting at Humboldt in 2006, my students and I have conducted field research projects on African wild dogs, North American river otters, Pacific fisher, Humboldt marten, black-tailed deer, beavers, gray wolves, black bears, and mountain lions, among other various species observed during the course of undergraduate students’ honors projects (spotted hyenas, raccoons, cranes and other birds, bats, turtles and lizards, just to name a few).
+Since starting at Humboldt in 2006, my students and I have conducted field research projects on African wild dogs, North American river otters, Pacific fisher, Humboldt marten, Roosevelt elk, black-tailed deer, beavers, gray wolves, Mexican wolves, black bears, and mountain lions, among other various species observed during the course of undergraduate students’ honors projects (spotted hyenas, raccoons, cranes and other birds, bats, turtles and lizards, just to name a few).

 My work is primarily based on field studies and uses naturally occurring variation in wild populations to address testable alternative evolutionary hypotheses in behavioral ecology.
-Much of my current work with carnivores includes the use of non-invasive methods and indirect observations such as the use of remote cameras, scat sampling and tracking.
+Much of my current work with carnivores includes the use of non-invasive methods and indirect observations such as the use of remote cameras, scat sampling, and tracking.

 Prospective Graduate Students

-If you are interested in pursuing studies generally pertaining to the behavioral ecology of social mammals under my supervision, you may get in touch with me via email.
-With your inquiry, be sure to include: 1) a cover letter including information on your long-term career goals, details of your past research (particularly field-based) experiences and why you want to attend graduate school and join this research lab; 2) a recent cv; and 3) relevant university transcripts (unofficial are fine).
-I may later request that you submit a 2-3 page proposal of a possible research topic that you would be interested to pursue if admitted to work with me here at HSU.
-To see the theses that come out of this lab and our Wildlife program in general, you may visit theHumboldt Digital Scholar on the HSU website or click the thesis titles below.
+If you are interested in pursuing studies generally pertaining to the behavioral ecology of (social) mammals under my supervision, you may get in touch with me via email.
+With your inquiry, be sure to include: 1) a cover letter including information on your long-term career goals, details of your past research (particularly field-based) experiences, and why you want to attend graduate school and join this research lab; 2) a recent cv/resume; and 3) relevant university transcripts (unofficial are fine).
+I may later request that you submit a 2-3 page proposal of a possible research topic that you would be interested to pursue if admitted to work with me here at Humboldt.
+To see the theses that have been completed by graduate students in my research lab and our Wildlife program in general, you may visit Humboldt Digital Scholar or Humboldt Digital Commons on the Humboldt website or click the thesis titles below.

 To learn about the university application process for graduate studies in Wildlife visit the CNRS Graduate Studies website.